 c. preside at all planned meetings of the Club, Executive Committee and Board; and

-d. be an authorized signatory on bank accounts ; and
+d. be an authorized signatory on bank accounts along with the treasurer(s) and one other officer as designated; and

 e. be a member ex-officio of all committees except the nominating and audit committees; and